 American Indian art

-Native American Facts For Kids was written for young people learning about the Chipewyan tribe for school or home-schooling reports.
+Native American Facts For Kids was written for young people learning about the Dene tribe for school or home-schooling reports.
 We encourage students

-and teachers to visit our main Chipewyan website
+and teachers to visit our main Dene website

 for in-depth information